 Since 2016, we've awarded grants to local projects and community groups.
 We support causes that benefit the young, the old and the disadvantaged.

-Our support for local causes
+supporting local causes

 We have a strong programme of community investment.
 We support a range of initiatives and events across Surrey, Sussex and Kent.